Which are the Best Disney World Restaurants when you are in a hurry and don’t have much time to spend eating?

 During the evening it’s a fancy French restaurant, but in the daytime, it’s a quick service/table service hybrid.

-Take some time to look around the Be Our Guest restaurant, to see the amazing attention to detail.
-The restaurant is enormous!
 The main dining space is themed after the ballroom in Beauty and the Beast.
 Look at the ceiling to see the beautiful chandelier.

-When Disney World reopened in July the Be Our Guest Lunch Menu changed to a price fixe 3 course menu.
-It is $62 for adults and $37 for kids.
 I agree, this is quite pricey.
 However, the atmosphere and quality of the food make it worth the splurge once in a while.

 The only exception to this is if you are vegetarian.
-It is rare that fixed price menus for vegetarians give the same value as those who eat meat or fish and Be Our Guest just doesn’t give the value for the veggie option in my opinion.
+It is rare that fixed-price menus for vegetarians give the same value as those who eat meat or fish and Be Our Guest just doesn’t give the value for the veggie option in my opinion.

 The Dessert Trio is included and yes, you will get to try The Grey Stuff.